 Another website entitled, "The Reluctant Messenger" [vii] first quotes from the gospel of John, then attempts to interpret it:

 "And as he was passing by, he saw a man blind from birth.
 And his disciples asked him, 'Rabbi, who has sinned, this man or his parents, that he should be born blind?"
 Jesus answered, 'Neither has this man sinned, nor his parents, but the works of God were to be made manifest in him.'"
 (John 9:1)

 The disciples ask the Lord if the man himself could have committed the sin that led to his blindness.
 Given the fact that the man has been blind from birth, we are confronted with a provocative question.
 When could he have made such transgressions as to make him blind at birth?
 The only conceivable answer is in some prenatal state.
 The question as posed by the disciples explicitly presupposes prenatal existence.
 It will also be noted that Christ says nothing to dispel or correct the presupposition.
 Here is incontrovertible support for a doctrine of human preexistence. --End quote, highlighting added by me.

+What?
 The only conceivable answer?

-The assumption that the "only conceivable answer" is that the blind man sinned before he was born, completely ignores what Jesus says in the very passage quoted: (Here is the same verse in a better translation.)
+The assumption that the "only conceivable answer" is that the blind man sinned before he was born, completely ignores what Jesus says within the very passage quoted: (Here is the same verse in a better translation.)